 Tax-loss harvesting is an essential task that good portfolio managers perform before year-end to minimize taxation on a portfolio’s profits.
 The strategy entails selling any losing assets to offset the loss against the profits of the winning assets.

 Tax-loss harvesting can cut your tax bill because the Internal Revenue Service (IRS) lets Americans deduct investment losses from their tax bills.
-Many investors use tax-loss harvesting to reduce their income to report to the IRS.
+Many investors use tax-loss harvesting to reduce their income before reporting to the IRS.

 If a stock’s price doubles in value, the investor could sell that stock to reduce the value of his portfolio.
 You must be careful with tax harvesting because the IRS does not allow wash sales.

 In a wash sale, an investor sells an expensive investment and buys a similar but cheaper stock to limit a portfolio’s value.
-The IRS considers a transaction a wash sale – if you buy another stock within 30 days of the sale.
+The IRS considers a transaction a wash sale if the investor buys another stock within 30 days of the sale.

 You must keep good records of every transaction if you tax loss harvest.
 The IRS can ask you for those records at any time.

 Tax-loss harvesting can be complex.
-Only investors who could face a high income-tax bill should consider tax-loss harvesting.
-For most investors, the risks of tax-loss harvesting will exceed the benefits.
+Only investors who could face a high-income tax bill should consider it.
+For most investors, the risks will exceed the benefits.

 Most tax experts consider tax-loss harvesting a waste of time for those in low tax brackets.
-Unless you have over $50,000 in stocks, tax-loss harvesting will probably be a waste of time.
+Unless you have over $50,000 in stocks, it is probably a waste of time.

 Try Powerful Financial Analysis & Research with Stock Rover